Report your power outage by text!

 To set up outage texting, your mobile phone number must be in our system.
 Please call our office to verify your mobile number is in our system before you attemp to set up outage texting.
 If your number is not in our system, you will then need to wait 24 hours before proceeding with setting up your outage texting service to allow the number to be transfered to the proper database.

 Before you begin, we suggest you watch this short video to help you setup your outage texting.
-Select the following link when you are ready to setup your outage texting or you can select the image above to begin.
+Select this link when you are ready to setup your outage texting.
 Remember to use the mobile phone number.
 You will need the account number(s) for any accounts you wish to set up.
 This can be found on your billing statement.

 The outage texting system is a different system from our billing system.
 Even if you have login information for making payments on our billing system, you will need to register as a new user when signing up for outage texting.
 You can use your same information, but as they are differing systems, you will need to register.